Substitution Principle and semidirect products: Preliminaries

 \subsection{Stone duality}

+Since it will be useful in the next section, we will present Stone duality as a restriction of a dual adjunction between Boolean algebras and topological spaces.

 Generally Boolean algebras do not have enough atoms, and we have to consider {\em ultrafilters} instead (which may be seen as `searches downwards' for atoms).
-Given an arbitrary Boolean algebra $\cB$, an ultrafilter of $\cB$ is a subset $\gamma$ of $\cB$ satisfying: \begin{itemize} \item $\gamma$ is an upset, i.e., $a\,{\in}\, \gamma$ and $a\leq b$ implies $b\,{\in}\, \gamma$; \item $\gamma$ is closed under finite meets, i.e., $a,b\,{\in}\,\gamma$ implies $a\wedge b\,{\in}\, \gamma$; \item for all $a\in\cB$ exactly one of $a$ and $\neg a$ is in $\gamma$. \end{itemize} We will denote the set of ultrafilters of $\cB$ by $X_\cB$, and we will consider it as a topological space equipped with the topology generated by the sets $\widehat{a}=\{\gamma\in X_\cB\mid a\in\gamma\}$ for $a\in\cB$.
+Given an arbitrary Boolean algebra~$\cB$, an ultrafilter of~$\cB$ is a subset $\gamma$ of $\cB$ satisfying: \begin{itemize} \item $\gamma$ is an upset, i.e., $a\,{\in}\, \gamma$ and $a\leq b$ implies $b\,{\in}\, \gamma$; \item $\gamma$ is closed under finite meets, i.e., $a,b\,{\in}\,\gamma$ implies $a\wedge b\,{\in}\, \gamma$; \item for all $a\in\cB$ exactly one of $a$ and $\neg a$ is in $\gamma$. \end{itemize} We will denote the set of ultrafilters of $\cB$ by $X_\cB$, and we will consider it as a topological space equipped with the topology generated by the sets $\widehat{a}=\{\gamma\in X_\cB\mid a\in\gamma\}$ for $a\in\cB$.
 The last property in the definition of ultrafilters implies that these basic open sets are also closed (and thus {\em clopen}).
 The resulting spaces are compact, Hausdorff, and have a basis of clopen sets.
 Such spaces are called {\em Boolean spaces}.
-Conversely, given a Boolean space, its clopen subsets form a Boolean algebra and one can show that going back and forth results in isomorphic objects.
-Given a homomorphism $h\colon\cA\to\cB$ between Boolean algebras, the inverse image of an ultrafilter is an ultrafilter and thus $h^{-1}$ induces a continuous map $X_\cB\to X_\cA$.
-Finally, given a continuous function $f\colon X\to Y$, the inverse map restricts to clopens and yields a homomorphism of Boolean algebras.
+Given a homomorphism $h\colon\cA\to\cB$ between Boolean algebras, the inverse image of an ultrafilter is an ultrafilter and thus $h^{-1}$ induces a map $f:X_\cB\to X_\cA$.
+Since $f^{-1}(\widehat a) = \widehat {h(a)}$ for every $a \in \cA$, this map is continuous.

+Conversely, given \emph{any} topological space~$X$, its clopen subsets form a Boolean algebra~$\cl(X)$, and given a continuous function $f\colon X\to Y$, the inverse map $f^{-1}$ restricts and corestricts to a homomorphism $\cl(Y) \to \cl(X)$ of Boolean algebras.

+These assignments define a dual adjunction between Boolean algebras and topological spaces.
+When seen as an adjunction between the opposite category of Boolean algebras and that of topological spaces, the counit at a Boolean algebra $\cB$, and unit at a topological space $X$ are, respectively, given by